Skip to main content

 To exercise any of these rights, please contact us at privacy@dfir-lab.ch.
 We will respond to your request within 30 days.

-If you believe your data protection rights have been violated, you have the right to lodge a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or the relevant supervisory authority in your jurisdiction.
+If you believe your data protection rights have been violated, you have the right to lodge a complaint with the relevant supervisory authority in your jurisdiction.

 Section 12